 Since the early 1990s, WS2 has housed a popular concrete car park for city visitors and workers.
 In 2017, GDI Property Group purchased the property, facing a complex challenge: creating a 12-storey building with 9,500 square metres of net lettable space while preserving the underground car park.
 GDI also aimed to explore sustainable building practices and add value to the Westralia Square Precinct.

-Over the past five years, we’ve been instrumental in shaping the new WS2 building in Perth.
+Over the past five years, we’ve been instrumental in shaping the new WS2 building in Perth, which is also home to our Arup workplace.
 This innovative project involved designing Perth’s first timber-hybrid office tower through adaptive reuse and engineering innovations.
 Our multidisciplinary approach included providing structural engineering, mechanical and electrical engineering, acoustics, materials consulting, and facade engineering services.
 Notable innovations included in-floor dampers and utilising energy capacity from a nearby building’s plant room.

 Our adaptive approach to building design in Perth is reshaping future developments.
 Working with our client GDI, we’re pioneering adaptive design and material reuse.
 Compared to traditional demolition and concrete construction, our approach has reduced embodied carbon by approximately 70 per cent.
 GDI is already applying lessons learned from this project to a new building in Perth CBD, setting a new standard for sustainable development in the region.